invertase/java-docs-samples/memorystore/valkey/leaderboard/GUIDE.md

 ### Creating a new application

-The first step is to initialize a brand new Spring Boot application.
+The first step is to initialize a Spring Boot application.
 The [official guide](https://spring.io/guides/gs/spring-boot) demonstrates how to generate a new project using [Spring Initializer](https://start.spring.io/).

 1. Choose `Maven` as the project type for this demonstration..
 2. Select Sprint Boot version 3.4.1